10 Best Off Road Motorcycle Dual Purpose Tires

 Tube-Type vs. Tubeless Setup

 Tubeless tires allow quick puncture repairs with plugs and eliminate the weight and friction of an inner tube.
 However, not all dual-sport rims are tubeless-ready.
 If your bike runs spoked wheels without sealed rims, you will need tube-type tires and heavy-duty inner tubes.
-Some riders install ultra-heavy-duty or mousses tubes for off-road resilience, but that adds rotating mass and changes handling.
+Some riders install ultra-heavy-duty or mousse tubes for off-road resilience, but that adds rotating mass and changes handling.
 Before buying, confirm whether the tire you want is tubeless (TL) or tube-type (TT) and ensure it matches your wheel setup.

 Installation and Balancing

 Mounting a knobby or dual-purpose tire can be more difficult than mounting a street tire because the aggressive tread blocks and stiff carcasses resist stretching onto the rim.
 A professional shop with a tire changer and balancing machine is recommended, especially for radial adventure rears in large sizes like 170/60B-17.
 If you mount at home, use plenty of lubricant, rim protectors, and bead-breaking tools.
 After installation, balance the wheel to prevent high-speed wobble on pavement.
-Also remember that new tires often have a slippery release agent on the surface; scrub them in with 50 to 100 miles of moderate street riding before attacking loose terrain.
+Also remember that new tires often carry a slippery release agent on the surface; scrub them in with 50 to 100 miles of moderate street riding before attacking loose terrain.

 Maintenance and Wear Monitoring